stereotype441/language/working/enhanced-constructors/feature-specification.md

 bodies will all be executed, starting at the top of the class hierarchy and moving down._

-_Note that for constructors written in the "old style", these semantics are 100% equivalent._
+_Note that for constructors written in the old style, these semantics are 100% equivalent._

 ## Const constructors